-If you are a SQL DBA and you want to learn more about SQL Server administration, then this eBook is for you.
+If you are a SQL Server DBA and you want to learn more about SQL Server administration, then this eBook is for you.
 The eBook suggests several SQL Server administration best practices, that can be used for ensuring healthy SQL Server instances.
 The eBook assumes at least intermediate-level experience with SQL Server administration.
 Moreover, it contains many simple examples on how you can easily perform useful administration tasks in SQL Server.

 Rate this eBook: